Pastoral Counseling Services of the South Shore

 Yes.
 This is not an uncommon situation and we encourage you to schedule an appointment.

-Can I see a counselor at any of the five offices?
+Can I see a counselor at any of the six locations?

 Yes, depending upon the availability of the staff at that location and time.